Supply Chain Intelligence

 Commercial supply chain expertise — multi-country distribution, demand planning, carrier management, last-mile optimisation — transfers directly into humanitarian operations.
 The operating environments differ radically.
 The underlying disciplines do not.

 WFP, UNICEF Supply, and the Logistics Emergency Team are not running simpler versions of commercial supply chains.
-They are running more complex ones — without predictable demand, without stable geography, without commercial funding, and against a clock measured in lives rather than margins.
+They operate with a different set of constraints — without predictable demand, without stable geography, and without commercial funding.
 The skills gap is not technical.
 It is sectoral familiarity.

 The commercial-to-humanitarian skills gap is operational, not ethical.
-DHL's 900 disaster-response volunteers are logistics professionals, not aid workers.
-Kuehne+Nagel's 40 Copenhagen-based humanitarian experts came from freight.
+DHL's 1,000+ disaster-response volunteers are logistics professionals, not aid workers.
+Kuehne+Nagel's globally deployed humanitarian experts came from freight.
 The LET consortium runs major crisis coordination with the same tools used to run consumer goods distribution.
 The sector needs operators who know how supply chains work — and are ready to apply that knowledge at a different kind of scale.

 About the Author